Love Food Hate Waste campaigns

 Keep Crushing It

 The lockdown caused by the Covid-19 pandemic impacted citizen food management behaviours.
-Although our Citizen Trends and KPI Tracker survey in June 2020, which involved 4000 citizens, showed that people found ways to manage their food better, self-reported waste increased by 30% compared to the early stages of lockdown.
+Although our Citizen Trends and KPI Tracker survey in June 2020, which involved 4000 citizens, showed that people found ways to manage their food better, self-reported waste increased by 30% compared to the early stages of lockdown, which is back in line with 2018 reporting.

 The Keep Crushing It campaign focussed on encouraging citizens to maintain, or pick up, good food behaviours that were seen during the lockdown period including pre-shop planning, better in-home food storage, freezing, defrosting, using up lockdown larders and creative cooking.
 By promoting some of our popular tools the campaign helped citizens to achieve this: